-We get together and do fun, analog, creative things.
-Risograph printing.
-Pottery.
-Weird art.
-Whatever sounds interesting and has nothing to do with your job.
+We get together and do analog things with our hands IRL.
+Risograph printing, pottery, paddleboarding - whatever sounds cool and has nothing to do with your job.

-We started this because we were tired of everything feeling like a side hustle or a professional development opportunity.
-Sometimes you just want to make something ugly and feel okay about it.
+I started this because, turns out, it's fun to do things that are not a side hustle or a professional development opportunity.
+(Shocker, I know).
+Sometimes you just want to make something with other people.

 We're figuring this out as we go.
 If you've got an idea for a meetup — pottery, letterpress, darkroom photography, competitive origami — hit us up through the contact form.